 The ultimate objective of security logging is to provide an institution-wide view of system events to more effectively detect threats, anomalies, and other compromises to campus systems and data and to provide for earlier alerts of such threats.
 Information captured by logs can be critical in supporting incident response or a forensic analysis in the event of a suspected data breach, IT security incident, or legally mandated investigations.

 The University of Michigan (including UM-Ann Arbor, UM-Dearborn, UM-Flint, and Michigan Medicine) is required to maintain security logs as part of its compliance with certain federal and state laws and regulations.
 This effort also helps your unit support and meet the U-M Security Log Collection, Analysis, and Retention (DS-19) standard.

 Information Assurance (IA) uses Splunk—the Information and Technology Services (ITS) log collection and aggregation engine—to identify and monitor potential IT security threats.
-IA has begun working with a small number of UM-Ann Arbor units to help them set up appropriate security logging that is sent to its secure and centralized Splunk security log repository for IA analysis and retention.
+Splunk meets the requirement for using a security information and event management system (SIEM) for logging.
+IA has begun working with UM-Ann Arbor units to help them set up appropriate security logging that is sent to its secure and centralized Splunk security log repository for IA analysis and retention.
 There is no charge to units for participation in the Splunk security logging service.

 Support for Your Unit

 - First, check with your SUL.
 For questions about security logging in your unit, start with your SUL.
-SULs are being asked to coordinate the process in their units and designate someone to work with IA.
+SULs coordinate the process in their units and designate someone to work with IA.